Tolowa language: Tolowa language revitalization

-A new Practical Alphabet was devised in 1993 for purposes of typing on the computer.
-In 1997, Loren Bommelyn developed an alphabet which did not require a barred l or nasal hook characters called the Tolowa Dee-ni’ Alphabet.

-Siletz Dee-ni
+Siletz Dee-niʼ

-Siletz Dee-ni is a form of Tolowa historically spoken by members of the Confederated Tribes of Siletz Indians on the Siletz Indian Reservation in Oregon, "restricted to a small area on the central Oregon coast".
+Siletz Dee-niʼ is a form of Tolowa historically spoken by members of the Confederated Tribes of Siletz Indians on the Siletz Indian Reservation in Oregon, "restricted to a small area on the central Oregon coast".
 According to a report by the National Geographic Society and the Living Tongues Institute for Endangered Languages, it is the last of many languages spoken on the reservation and was said in 2007 to have only one living speaker.
 However, the language has since been at least partially revived, and in some areas, "many now text each other in Siletz Dee-ni".

 Courses for 6th- through 8th-graders have been offered at Oregon's Siletz Valley Charter School.
-Alfred "Bud" Lane has gathered 14,000 words of Siletz Dee-ni, in an online audio/picture dictionary for the use of the community.
+Alfred "Bud" Lane has gathered 14,000 words of Siletz Dee-niʼ, in an online audio/picture dictionary for the use of the community.

 Phonology

 As with many Athabaskan languages, Tolowa features contrasting aspirated, unaspirated, and ejective stops, as well as contrasting vowel length and nasality.
 Tolowa is not fully tonal, but instead has a pitch accent.
 This is typical of the Pacific Coast Athabaskan languages.